siyabongakambule/RaceDay/README.md.txt

 A UNIQUE constraint was added on Results.EnrollmentID to enforce the ERD's 0..
 1 cardinality between Enrollments and Results (one enrolment can have at most one result).

-This repository uses a workflow (.github/workflows/validate-docs.yml) that checks the /docs folder exists and contains the required ERD, endpoint plan, and SQL script on every push.
+this is a three part project and this is the first part This repository uses a workflow (.github/workflows/validate-docs.yml) that checks the /docs folder exists and contains the required ERD, endpoint plan, and SQL script on every push.

 The RaceDay database contains six main entities: